All dates, artists and performances are subject to change.

 Infrared headsets which amplify the sound are available at no cost to the hearing impaired.
 Individuals wishing to obtain a headset may contact an usher upon entering the lobby area.

 Both the Fred Kavli Theatre and the Scherr Forum are fully accessible to persons with disabilities.
 Wheelchair locations are available in various areas of both theatres.
 Patrons needing to take advantage of these locations are asked to contact the Civic Arts Plaza Box Office at (805) 449-2787 prior to the performance so that arrangements may be made.
+The Civic Arts Plaza will no longer provide wheelchairs for patrons.

 Restrooms are located on each level of the Fred Kavli Theatre and in the Scherr Forum’s Main Lobby.